moritzknecht/vision-camera-simple-scanner/README.md

 > [!WARNING]
 > The project is currently trying to closely track [react-native-vision-camera@4](https://github.com/mrousavy/react-native-vision-camera/releases),
 > The latest 2.x releases are made to work with the latest `react-native-vision-camera@4` (currently 4.0.1)
+>
-> Since @mrousavy has the hottest take ever on orientation support in react-native-vision-camera (bake in worse-than-default behavior and then take the stance of f\*ck you pay me), there's a [patch file](./example/patches/react-native-vision-camera+4.0.1.patch) to work around most of the preview-related orientation issues.
+> The example application provides a [patch file](./example/patches/react-native-vision-camera+4.0.1.patch) to work around most of the preview-related orientation issues in vision-camera.
 Since barcode scanning doesn't involve saving photos or video, this patch is only tested to work with previewing photo/video.
 Use at your own risk.
+>
 > If you're using JSC instead of hermes, you will need an additional patch to `react-native-worklets-core`.
 See the [patch file](./example/patches/react-native-worklets-core+1.2.0.patch) in the example project.
 This patch is not required when using hermes, but as far as I can tell it doesn't cause any issues.

 ```bash